460VCP-Fall2025/VPC/README.md

 # AWS Virtual Private Cloud Deployer
-By: (idk if you want to put our names, because its a public repo)

 ------------------------------------------
 ### VPC Infrastructure
 **This VPC contains 2 subnets a public and a private**